O58Ezp1mjB/Smart-Cascades/README.md

 - "deep_call": the number of samples classified by the expensive model
 - "use_deep": the number of samples for which the cascade system finally used the classification result of the expensive model

+P.S.
+If you see 'TSP' in the code, please ignore it.
+It was early name of our research project.
 ## <a name="4"></a>**4. (optional) Retraining the weights of the estimator**

 In the previous section, we used pre-trained estimator weights.
 You can also train the estimator weights yourself.
 If you want to train on CIFAR100, please use `./SmartCascade_train_tabnet_cifar100.ipynb`.
 If you want to train on ImageNet, please use `./SmartCascade_train_tabnet_ImageNet.ipynb`.
 You can set the corresponding hyperparameters at the top of the ipynb file.